Celina-07/ADF_framework/README.md

 Here is the organization of the code:
 * **data**: contains all necessary data files for both Adressa and MIND datasets.
 * **reco_scores_baseline**: contains the list of relevance scores for all recommendation models (centroidVector, LSTUR, NAML, NPA, NRMS).
 Please note that news centroidVector was applied using the [ClayRS library](https://github.com/swapUniba/ClayRS), while deep-learning models were applied using the [NewsRecLib library](https://github.com/andreeaiana/newsreclib/tree/main).
-* **re_ranking**: contains the notebooks to re-rank the recommendations.
+* **re_ranking**: contains the python files to apply the re-ranking approaches.
 Different ways to re-rank recommendations are included:
-  * *Greeedy re-ranking*: serve as baseline.
+  * *Greeedy re-ranking (greedy.py)*: serve as baseline.
-  * *ADF*: proposed approach, fairness-constrained diversification, with personalization of the target diversity.
+  * *ADF (ADF.py)*: proposed approach, fairness-constrained diversification, with personalization of the target diversity.
 * **reco_scores_ADF**: contains the re-ranking list of recommendations when ADF is applied.
 * **reco_scores_greedy**: contains the re-ranking list of recommendations when the greedy diversification is applied.
 * **evaluation**: contains a notebook necessary to evaluate the outputs of the models (baselines and ADF).

+*N.B: Please note that some files are too large to be uploaded on the GitHub repository*

 # License